China eyes upper hand in pricing with iron ore platform

 The timing looks perfect.
 Nearly all iron ore sold to China is now based on spot prices, with the industry evolving over the past two years after four decades of yearly-set contracts.

-China has long believed that its position as the world's No. 1 iron ore consumer entitles it to a bigger say on prices, and the platform is its latest move to wrest control from top miners Vale, Rio Tinto and BHP Billiton .
+China has long believed that its position as the world's No. 1 iron ore consumer entitles it to a bigger say on prices, and the platform is its latest move to wrest control from top miners Vale (VALE5.SA), Rio Tinto (RIO.AX) (RIO.L) and BHP Billiton (BHP.AX) (BLT.L).

 But like anything new and untested, the trading community may take time to migrate to the platform, which analysts said will succeed if it attracts enough liquidity.